-As of February 15, 2023, we had 34 full-time employees and no part-time employees, 28 of whom were engaged in research and development activities, and 6 of whom were engaged in administration.
+As of March 1, 2024, we had 1 full-time employee who is engaged in administration and no part-time employees.
 None of our employees are subject to a collective bargaining agreement and we believe our relations with our employees are good.

-Our human capital resources objectives include identifying, recruiting, retaining, incentivizing and integrating our existing and additional employees.
+Our human capital resources objectives include identifying, recruiting, incentivizing and integrating our existing and additional employees.

-We recruit the best people for the position regardless of gender, ethnicity or other protected traits and it is our policy to fully comply with all laws applicable to discrimination in the workplace.
+We endeavor to recruit the best people for the position regardless of gender, ethnicity or other protected traits and it is our policy to fully comply with all laws applicable to discrimination in the workplace.
 Our diversity, equity and inclusion principles are also reflected in our employee training and policies.